-If Kerio Control is load balancing between multiple Internet links, it is possible to use VPN failover.
-This will ensure that a VPN tunnel is re-established automatically in case the primary link used for VPN tunnelling becomes unavailable.
+If Kerio Control uses load balancing between multiple Internet links, it is possible to use VPN failover.

+VPN failover ensures that a VPN tunnel is re-established automatically in case the primary link used for VPN tunnelling becomes unavailable.

-To configure failover, input all remote endpoints (by hostname or IP address), separated by semicolons, into the VPN tunnel properties.
+To configure failover, input all remote endpoints (by hostname or IP address), separated by semicolons, into the VPN tunnel properties (see the image below).